National University of Colombia

 The National University of Colombia (Universidad Nacional de Colombia) is a national public research university in Colombia, with general campuses in Bogotá, Medellín, Manizales and Palmira, and satellite campuses in Leticia, San Andrés, Arauca, Tumaco, and La Paz, Cesar.

 Established in 1867 by an act of the Congress of Colombia, it is one of the largest universities in the country, with more than 53,000 students.
 The university grants academic degrees and offers 450 academic programmes, including 95 undergraduate degrees, 83 academic specializations, 40 medical specialties, 167 master's degrees, and 65 doctorates.
 Approximately 44,000 students are enrolled for an undergraduate degree and 8,000 for a postgraduate degree.
 It is also one of the few universities that employs postdoctorate fellows in the country.

 The university is a member of the Association of Colombian Universities (ASCUN), the Iberoamerican Association of Postgraduate Universities (AUIP), and the Iberoamerican University Network Universia.
 Along with Antioquia and Valle universities, it is part of what is known as the Golden Triangle of higher education in Colombia, being among the most selective and competitive universities in the country.

 The SCImago Institutions Rankings Iber by SCImago Research Group found that the National University of Colombia produced the largest number of scientific papers published in peer-refereed publications in the country, and was the 17th (14th in 2018) most prolific in Latin America.
 Furthermore, according to the Latin-American Web Ranking of Universities, the National University of Colombia ranks first place in internet presence in the country.
-It is also among the first universities in the region.
+As of June 2025, it is also among the ninth best university in Latin America.
 Among the universities of CIVETS countries, the National University occupied second place.
 Globally, the university was ranked #243, and #10 in Latin America by the QS World University Rankings in 2023, placing #2 in Colombia.

 The institution offers a wide selection of programmes in both undergraduate and graduate levels, such as medicine, nursing, dentistry, engineering, chemistry, pharmacy, mathematics, physics, geology, biology, psychology, social sciences, arts (music, fine arts), languages, philosophy, and law.
 It was the first university in Colombia to open a computer science postgraduate program in 1967.